Building Your Personal Brand Identity: the Essentials not to Miss

 At this stage, try to find answers to the following questions.

-Who you want to be for the world
+Who you want to be for the world?

 How do you want to look in the eyes of your audience?
-Are you a serious business person or a cheerful travel blogger?
+Are you a serious businessperson or a cheerful travel blogger?

-image sources: essentiallysports and time
+sources: essentiallysports and time

-What work you want to highlight
+What work do you want to highlight?

 Think about your interests, passions, and core values.
 Decide what brings you joy, what you are the best at, and what you want to show the world.

-Which personal skills you can use
+Which personal skills can you use?

 Take some time to think about your strong skills (e.g., great problem solver, strategic thinker, relationship builder, coach, etc.)